-Prompted by the inspiring questions formulated also as a way of very positive feedback to my sample reading of the Grand Tableau done recently (see the link), here are a few ideas about how to use the houses, not only in the Grand Tableau, but also for smaller spreads.
+Prompted by the inspiring questions formulated also as a way of very positive feedback to my sample reading of the Grand Tableau done recently, here are a few ideas about how to use the houses, not only in the Grand Tableau, but also for smaller spreads.

 At the bottom of the post you find a list for house, health, and time associations.

 My primary sources come from the French and Romanian contexts of fortunetelling.
 Colette Silvestre of France has written numerous books on fortunetelling, which I warmly recommend.
 She is a no-nonsense woman who doesn’t ‘invent’ things.